Remain in Light: Recording and production

 Brian Eno, here photographed in 2007, produced Remain in Light using stylised methods and sonic experiments.

 Recording sessions started at Compass Point Studios in July 1980.
 The album's creation required additional musicians, particularly percussionists.
 Talking Heads used the working title Melody Attack throughout the studio process after watching a Japanese game show of the same name.
 According to Harrison, the band's ambition was to blend rock and African genres rather than simply imitate African music.
 Eno's production techniques and personal approach were key to the record's conception.
 The process was geared to promote the expression of instinct and spontaneity, not overtly focusing on the sound of the final product.
 Eno compared the creative process to "looking out to the world and saying, 'What a fantastic place we live in.
 Let's celebrate it.'"

 Sections and instrumentals were recorded one at a time in a discontinuous process.
 Loops played a key part at a time when computers could not yet adequately perform such functions.
-Talking Heads developed Remain in Light by recording jams, isolating the best parts, and learning to play them repetitively.
+Talking Heads developed Remain in Light by recording jam sessions, isolating the best parts, and learning to play them repetitively.
 The basic tracks focused wholly on rhythms and were all performed in a minimalist method using only one chord.
 Each section was recorded as a long loop to enable the creation of compositions through the positioning or merging of loops in different ways.
 Byrne likened the process to modern sampling: "We were human samplers."

 According to Frantz, the band had met with Jamaican reggae producer Lee "Scratch" Perry in New York and arranged to record with him at Compass Point, but he did not show up to the sessions.
 After a few sessions at Compass Point, engineer Rhett Davies left following an argument with Eno over the fast pace of recording, and Steven Stanley stepped in to replace him.
-Frantz credited Stanley with helping to create "Once in a Lifetime".
-A Lexicon 224 digital reverberation unit, one of the first of its kind, was obtained by engineer Dave Jerden and used on the album.
-Like Davies, Jerden was unhappy with the fast pace at which Eno wanted to record, but he did not complain.
+The engineer Dave Jerden obtained a Lexicon 224 digital reverberation unit, one of the first of its kind.
+Like Davies, Jerden was unhappy with the fast pace at which Eno wanted to record, but did not complain.